 Many people come to Amsterdam with a bucket list—a compilation of tips gleaned from guidebooks, friends, family, curiosity and a little classroom history.
 Topping many lists is the Anne Frank House, one of the city’s most famous museums.
 Long deserted by its last residents, it’s where Amsterdam’s most famous teen writer vented daily frustrations in her world-renowned diary while hiding from the Nazis during World War II.

 Although the Secret Annex, where Anne Frank and her sister, parents and four other fearful Jews lived from 1942–1944, is both a testament to human courage and a reminder of wartime horrors, hordes of camera-toting tourists have replaced the ghosts of times past.
-Arrive after 8:30—a bit early if you’ve enjoyed Amsterdam’s nightlife the previous night—and you’ll wait in line for hours.
+Arrive after 8:30am—a bit early if you’ve enjoyed Amsterdam’s nightlife the previous night—and you’ll wait in line for hours.
 Fortunately, you can save time by purchasing an e-ticket.
 For non-planners, there’s free WiFi for using your smartphone or tab while queuing up.

 If you lose patience, get your fill of Holocaust lore at Amsterdam’s Dutch Resistance Museum, opposite the Artis Royal Zoo.
 Here you’ll find a thoughtful perspective of Holland during Hitler’s tyrannical reign without standing in line.
 Beyond the story of Dutch resistance and daily life under German occupation, the museum has a section about the Dutch colonies in Southeast Asia during World War II.

 Avoid the queues with an e-ticket or Museumkaart, or make use of free WiFi while waiting in line.
-Once in, don’t count on marvelling at Dutch masterpieces in solitary reverence at either of these popular tourist attractions if you visit in summer or during school vacation time.
-You’ll face far fewer crowds if you come in spring, fall or winter after the year-end holidays.
+Once in, don’t count on marveling at Dutch masterpieces in solitary reverence at either of these popular tourist attractions if you visit in summer or during school vacations.
+You’ll face far fewer crowds if you come in spring, fall, or winter after the year-end holidays.

 Numerous Amsterdam guidebooks encourage you to rent a bike.
 “See the city like a local,” they enthuse.
-I say, “Nay!”
-Walk, paddle or use the city’s excellent, affordable public transport (€13.50 for a one-day GVB card entitling you to unlimited 24/7 travel by bus, tram and metro throughout Amsterdam and environs/€2.90 for a one-hour ticket) if you want to avoid getting caught in tram tracks or run over by confused tourists and/or Dutchies who’ve been riding since they’ve been in utero, when Mama pedaled alongside Papa to the hospital to give birth.
+Instead, consider 10 Reasons NOT to Rent a Bike in Amsterdam.
+Rather than venture onto the city’s treacherous bike paths, walk, paddle or use Amsterdam’s excellent public transport (€7.50 for a one-day GVB card entitling you to unlimited 24/7 travel by bus, tram and metro throughout Amsterdam and environs/€3 for a one-hour ticket) if you want to avoid getting run over by confused tourists and/or Dutchies who’ve been riding since they’ve been in utero, when Mama pedaled alongside Papa to the hospital to give birth.

 Instead, venture off bike paths fraught with danger and rent a peddleboat from a company like Canal at piers in four city locations.
 Not only will you peddle along Amsterdam’s UNESCO-honored, 400-year-old canals viewing Golden Age houses on a self-paced cruise, you’ll also avoid colliding with dazed tourists, swiftly moving Dutchies and drivers on motorscooters, all vying for passage on Amsterdam’s overcrowded bike paths.